danielschmitz/nextfromreplit/README.md

-## Next.js Repl.it Template
+## Next.js + Material UI + Mongo DB Repl.it Template

-Teste 2
+This is a template project using Next.js, Material UI and Mongo DB.

 [Next.js](https://nextjs.org/) is an easy-to-use React framework that ships with server-side rendering, hot module reloading, and many other features out-of-the-box.